Homepage look and feel

 Variations

-If you'd like the alt text of the image to be populated by the category title, you can use this script instead:
+If you'd like the alt text of the image to be populated by the category title, use this script instead:

 <script>